JuliaImages/Images.jl/README.md

 ```

 It's helpful to have ImageMagick installed on your system, as Images relies on it for reading and writing many common image types.
-For unix platforms, adding the Images package should install ImageMagick for you automatically.
-**On Windows, currently you need to install ImageMagick manually** if you want to read/write most image file formats.
+ImageMagick _should_ be installed for your automatically.
+In case of trouble,
-More details about manual installation and troubleshooting can be found in the [installation help](doc/install.md).
+more details about manual installation and troubleshooting can be found in the [installation help](doc/install.md).

 ## Image viewing